Welcome to HILLCREST CENTER!

 American History Through the African American Lens.

-This February, you have a special opportunity to support Hillcrest Children and Family Center, the oldest nonprofit organization in the District of Columbia.
+You have a special opportunity to support Hillcrest Children and Family Center, the oldest nonprofit organization in the District of Columbia.

 We are offering a special book that highlights newsworthy moments in Black History called The African American Historical News Journal.